Lisps in Speech Therapy: Types, Causes & Proven Treatment

 • In-person speech therapy

-• Structured home programs guided by a speech-language pathologist
+• Structured home programs guided by an SLP

 Common Myths About Lisps